Coombabah State High School

 Coombabah State High School is a public secondary school located in the northern suburb of Coombabah on the Gold Coast, Queensland, in Australia.
-Backing onto the Coombabah Lakelands Conversation Area, The campus is situated on Pine Ridge Road.
+The campus is situated on Pine Ridge Road, backing onto the Coombabah Lakelands Conversation Area.

 Overview

-The current principal is Chris Kern with the deputies being Justin Clinch, Cath Robertson, Tamerlane Schelks and PETA Purson.
+The current principal is Chris Kern.
 Over 1,200 students attend Coombabah High and feeder schools include Coombabah State Primary School, Biggera Waters State Primary School, Labrador State Primary School & Arundel State Primary School and also Helensvale State Primary School.
 It intakes students from the greater Gold Coast area.

 It opened in 1986, with a student population of approximately 670 students in Years 8, 9 and 11.
 Years 10 and 12 were introduced in 1987, and enrolments continued to grow, reaching a peak of approximately 1700 in 1989.
 The first principal was Kevin Bowden, who was assisted by Carmel Gomm as Deputy Principal and Dorothy Dwyer as Senior Mistress.
 In 2011, Coombabah High celebrated its 25th anniversary.